 Meghan McConnell, University of Maryland, Faculty Research Assistant

-I graduated from the University of Maryland with a bachelor’s degree in Environmental Science & Technology.
-Before coming to the Bee Informed Partnership, I interned with the USDA for a year working with invasive plant species, submerged aquatic vegetation and pollinators.
-I also worked for a short time at the Institute of Applied Agriculture as an Undergraduate Technology Apprentice.
-During my four years at UMD I fell in love with insects, pollinators, and spiders and I hope to continue my education in Entomology at UMD.
+Meghan McConnell graduated from the University of Maryland with a bachelor’s degree in Environmental Science & Technology.
+Before coming to the Bee Informed Partnership she interned with the USDA for a year working with invasive plant species, submerged aquatic vegetation and pollinators.
+She also worked for a short time at the Institute of Applied Agriculture as an Undergraduate Technology Apprentice.
+During her four years at UMD she fell in love with insects, pollinators, and spiders and she hopes to continue her education in Entomology.

 Karen Rennich, University of Maryland, Project Manager

-As the Project Manager of the Bee Informed Partnership and the APHIS National Survey, I am based out of the University of Maryland’s Entomology Department but also have the pleasure of working with the USDA Bee Research Lab.
-I am fortunate to work closely with all members of our team and other organizations throughout the U.S. and I get to tackle everything from data analysis to field work and all jobs in between to keep our goals in sight and moving toward our milestones.
-I have a B.S. in ocean engineering from Purdue University and an M.S. in ocean engineering from the Johns Hopkins University.
-I designed and worked on large, underwater Navy sensor systems when I was employed by the Johns Hopkins University Applied Physics Laboratory for 14 years.
-I have been a beekeeper for 6 years and manage 10 colonies at home.
-Seeing the Bee Informed Partnership evolve from paper to reality is exciting and inspiring.
-Read my blog here.
+As the Project Manager of the Bee Informed Partnership and the APHIS National Survey, Karen Rennich is based out of the University of Maryland’s Entomology Department.
+She works closely with all members of the BIP team and other organizations throughout the U.S. and gets to tackle everything from data analysis to field work and all jobs in between to keep BIP’s goals in sight and to keep the project moving forward.
+She has a B.S. in Ocean Engineering from Purdue University and an M.S. in Ocean Engineering from the Johns Hopkins University.
+She designed and worked on large, underwater Navy sensor systems while she was employed by the Johns Hopkins University Applied Physics Laboratory for 14 years.
+She has been a beekeeper for 7 years and manages 12 colonies at home.

 Gary Reuter, University of Minnesota, Research Technician